vladimirvaca/happy-chat-be/README.md

 npm run test:e2e
 ```

+## Husky

+Of course.
+I've updated the **Husky** section in your documentation to include direct links to the `pre-commit` and `pre-push` hook scripts, making it easy to navigate and review them.

+Here is the updated section:

+## Husky

+Husky is used to run git-hooks.
+In the [pre-commit](.husky/pre-commit) hook I validate the format and lints.
+In the [pre-push](.husky/pre-push) hook I validate unit and e2e testing.

 ## Swagger

 There exist some routes configured and exposed to create an account, login (generate a JWT token).